jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/devsecops-concept/index.md

 Thus, we offer the following:

 - **Culture:**
-  Regularly informing employees about company-wide security policies;
+  Regularly informing employees about company-wide security policies (vital for maintaining cybersecurity awareness);
   educating them to incorporate security practices (e.g., testing and code review) into their daily work;